(888) 595-9101 Call Now to Get Help From a Local Senior Living Advisor

 • Private pensions are only partially taxed.

-The purchasing power in New York is lower than the average the nation.
+The purchasing power in New York is lower than the average in the nation.
 For example, what you could purchase for $100 in New York is what you would expect to spend $86.43 on in another state, The cost of living is higher in New York overall than it is in other states in every category with housing being the biggest difference.
 However, New York rated higher in every category – overall, grocery, health, housing, transportation, utilities, and miscellaneous.

 There is much confusion over the difference between “Medicare” and “Medicaid.”
 Medicare is a program that is run by the United States Government and it is an entitlement program.
 This means that every New York resident (as well as other state residents) over the age of 65 is “entitled” to Medicare – after all that is where some of your taxes have been going all of these years.
 There is no income limit and everyone who lives in New York or any other state and is over 65 is eligible for Medicare.
 One of the things that Medicare will pay is hospital stays.